Kaiwind88/CarND-Advanced-Lane-Lines/README.md

 <img src="writeup_res/project_warped.png" width="80%" alt="project_warped" >

-## 4. Parameters
+## 5. Parameters

 I use a parameters dictionary for configuring kinds of parameters and storing.
 I create a parameters_range to limit the scope of the partial value.
 When everything is OK, I store them to the "data.pickle" file.
-Then do not need to re-adjust the parameters each time.
+Then do not need to re-adjust the parameters and calibration camera every time.

 **File**: preprocess.py